Python-Markdown/markdown/docs/contributing.md

 Reference issues and pull requests liberally after the first line.
 Include a summary of the changes/additions made without replicating the content of the documentation or release notes.
-This is were an explanation of the choices made should be found.
+This is where an explanation of the choices made should be found.
 References to issues and pull requests should only provide the context in which a choice was made.
 However, the commit should be able to stand on its own.